28 Incredible Borneo Animals and best places to see Borneo wildlife

 Bats emerging from a cave in Gunung Mulu.
 Image © Wapiti Travel

 The fastest way to get to Gunung Mulu is by plane.
-There’re daily scheduled flights from Miri.
-Alternatively, you could make the trip by boat from Miri but that’s only if there’s enough water in the Tutoh river.
+There are daily scheduled flights from Miri.
+Alternatively, you could make the trip by boat from Miri, but that’s only if there’s enough water in the Tutoh River.

 Bako National Park